manjulananduri/manjulananduri.github.io/_posts/2023-10-22-chatgpt-jokes.md

 ## Travel & Geography Jokes

 29. Why don't scientists trust atoms?
 Because they make up everything.
-30. I've been to the dentist so many times; I know the drill.
-31. I'm friends with all electricians.
-We have good current connections.
 32. I stayed up all night to see where the sun went.
 It finally dawned on me.

 ## Medical Jokes

 36. I told my wife she was drawing her eyebrows too high.
 She looked surprised.
-37. I'm friends with all electricians.
-We have good current connections.
 38. I used to be a baker, but I couldn't make enough dough.
 39. My doctor told me I need more Vitamin Sea.
 So, I booked a beach vacation.